Well I can’t go, but maybe you can.

 How to Prevent a War with Iran

-Posted by frecklescassie under Code Pink, Commentary, Iran, Liberal, Political, Politics, Progressive, U.S. military, United Nations, Washington, White House, activism, anti-war, congress1 Comment
+Posted by Cassie Frequelz under activism, anti-war, Code Pink, Commentary, congress, Iran, Liberal, Political, Politics, Progressive, U.S. military, United Nations, Washington, White House1 Comment

 These suggestions are from Code Pink.
 (Thanks Franya.)
 What else might work?
 Please leave a comment.